PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/iso_quant_phospho.md

 ### Improve Phosphosite Localization

-Phospho datasets involve AScore jobs for improving phosphosite localization.
+Phospho datasets involve Ascore jobs for improving phosphosite localization.
 There should be one AScore job per data package.
-If the AScore job does not exist, see <a href="https://prismwiki.pnl.gov/wiki/AScore_Job_Creation">AScore Job Creation</a> for how to set it up.
+If the Ascore job does not exist, see <a href="https://prismwiki.pnl.gov/wiki/AScore_Job_Creation">AScore Job Creation</a> for how to set it up.
 The fetched object is a data.frame that links datasets, scans and original PTM localization to newly suggested locations.
-Importantly, it contains `AScore` column that signifies the confidence of PTM assignment.
+Importantly, it contains `AScore` column that "measures the probability of correct phosphorylation site localization" [@beausoleil_probability-based_2006].
 AScore > 17 is considered confident.

 ```r